 The materials for use on the new village hall have been approved by the planning department at Rother.
 These relate to the brickwork above ground and below the cladding, the cladding itself (wooden weather boarding), the roof tiles (clay peg tiles) and the exterior lighting.

-The work on the entrance way should be completed in January 2020.
-It has already been widened and re surfaced, and as the second stage goes ahead there will be a new height barrier and gates.
+The work on the entrance way has been completed.
+It has been widened and re surfaced, and we are now awaiting a new height barrier to be completed.

-Planning Permission expires if a start on construction has not been made within three years of the date of granting permission.
-Ours expires on 17th February 2020 and so we are constructing some of the foundations which will be signed off by the building inspector and will count as having made a start, meaning the planning permission will remain valid indefinitely.
+Planning Permission has now been secured in perpetuity by the successful laying of some selective foundations for the new village hall.
+These were signed off by the building inspector and will count as having made a start, meaning the planning permission will remain valid indefinitely.

 For more information